Sparrowkeet/NHL-game-IDs/README.md

 # NHL-game-IDs
-This is a simple way to get game IDs for upcoming NHL games.
-Download and run the Python file, then scroll through the results to find the games you're interested in.
+This simple script gets game IDs (needed for API calls) for upcoming NHL games.
+Download and run "NHL_schedule.py", then scroll through the results to find the game IDs you need.